ckelner/github-monitor/README.md

 # GitHub monitor

+**_Note: This was a single day "Hack Day" app written to reduce administrative duties and tech debt; because of that, it does not employ the best of practices_**

 A little script to monitor certain scenarios in GitHub and alert on them via email.

 Monitors in place are: